Hello!

 I also work to build theory and refine methods in media psychology and adjacent domains.
 As a part of these efforts, I’ve played a role in creating a few publicly available research tools, including a command-line tool for applying the Extended Moral Foundations Dictionary (eMFD), and an interface for the Global Database of Events, Language, and Tone (GDELT).

 When I’m not working, I enjoy cooking, traveling, listening to music, writing code, and lifting heavy things from time to time.
-Please feel free to reach out to me on Twitter, or via email at jtfisher[at]illinois[dot]edu.
+Please feel free to reach out to me via email at jtf[at]msu[dot]edu.